yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

 "Goodbye, World!"
 ```

+"World" persisted into the second event.
+While "Goodbye" replaced the previous greeting.

-## Change
+## Moments

-Not all information is "stateful".
+Not all information persists.
 Sometimes things just happen.
 A button press is a typical example.
-We can model this information with Moment resources.
+We can model this information with __Moment__ resources.

 {{< highlight javascript "hl_lines=3 5 7-9">}}
     this.person = this.state("Nobody");